astares/Tealight/README.md

 ### Supporting more than one version

-As you may have quessed already you can give more than one version in the pragma.
+As you may have guessed already you can give more than one version in the pragma.
 A function that is supported in two version can be annontated like this:

 ```Smalltalk